Remote Support - Internet Outage Detector - Articles - Billing - Github - Testing - Contact

 To understand why anti-virus programs do not work anymore, you have to understand how they try to work.

 The companies that make anti-virus programs have teams of virus-watchers working around the clock, always on the lookout for new viruses.
 When they find one, they dissect it and choose a small part of it that doesn’t seem to be in any other file ever seen (virus or not).
-Then, they add this small part of the virus to a master list, called "virus definitions" or "blacklist".
-This blacklist is made of small parts of every virus that has been discovered.
-When your anti-virus program scans a file to determine if it's a virus or not, what it is actually doing is comparing the file to the blacklist, and if it finds a match, it knows that file is a virus.
+Then, they add this small part of the virus to a master list, called "virus definitions" or "blacklist" or "blocklist".
+This blocklist is made of small parts of every virus that has been discovered.
+When your anti-virus program scans a file to determine if it's a virus or not, what it is actually doing is comparing the file to the blocklist, and if it finds a match, it knows that file is a virus.
 This happens very quickly, and a computer can scan dozens of files per second.
-When your anti-virus program "updates", what it's doing is getting the latest blacklist.
+When your anti-virus program "updates", what it's doing is getting the latest blocklist.
 This usually happens several times a week.

-Roughly 50 new viruses are discovered every day, that’s 350 new viruses every week.
-The blacklist files are growing faster than our national debt.
+Roughly 200,000 new viruses are discovered every day (source), that’s 1.4 million new viruses every week.
+The blocklist files are growing faster than our national debt.
 This means your computer has to work harder to compare every file it scans.
 Today, antivirus programs will use more resources (cpu and ram) than just about any program made.
 This makes computers run slower than a herd of turtles stampeding through peanut butter!

 So what do you do to prevent this?
 There has to be a better way, right?
-Yes there is, but first I would like to review the reasons anti-virus programs suck so much.
+Yes there is, but first I would like to review the reasons anti-virus programs are garbage.

 3. They nag you.
 With all the popups that remind you it needs updating or is updating, or has updated, or is scanning a file, or checking your email, or telling you it's firewall has blocked somebody trying to ping you.
 It's like they think that's the only program you run, and you have all day to sit around keeping it updated and reading everything it has to say.
 Most people want to do other things with their computer too!

 4. They cause other problems, especially Norton and McAfee.
 They want to take over your computer and intercept every packet of data to scan it.
 It inserts itself in places it shouldn't be, and causes other programs to break.
 I can't count how many times I've seen Norton "protect" a user from their email, or the entire Internet, making them completely inaccessible.
 Most anti-virus programs want to also be your firewall.
-If you are using windows XP, Vista or Windows 7, you already have a firewall built into windows that works just as good, and doesn't nag you.
+If you are using any version of Windows that's not obsolete, you already have a firewall built into windows that works just as good, and doesn't nag you.
 I've seen McAfee mess up windows so bad that I couldn't fix it without reinstalling windows.

 6. They do not stop viruses from reading your banking passwords and other personal data.